 Jewish Heritage in Western North Carolina is an online resource employing photographs, documents, and oral histories held at the D. Hiden Ramsey Library at UNC-Asheville.

 The Center sponsors interfaith and multicultural workshops and programs.
-It addresses issues such as affordable housing and advocacy for immigrant, criminal, restorative, and environmental justice.
+It addresses issues such as affordable housing and advocacy for immigrants, criminal, restorative, and environmental justice.
 Its mission is to educate and inspire action, and it collaborates with community leaders and congregations to effect social justice change.

 The Center promotes lifelong Jewish learning.
 Housed at Shalom Park in Charlotte, the CJE houses the Levine-Sklut Judaic Library and Resource Center and the Blumenthal Educator Resource Center.
 The Library holds 16,000 items as well as the archives of the Jewish Historical Society of Charlotte.
 It is a resource for area Jewish educators.

-Wildacres Retreat, a North Carolina Conference Center is a nonprofit residential campus which hosts ecumenical programming in the sciences, music, art, religion, and writing.
+Wildacres Retreat, a North Carolina Conference Center is a nonprofit residential campus that hosts ecumenical programming in the sciences, music, art, religion, and writing.
 Located on 1,600 acres at an elevation of 3,300 feet outside Little Switzerland near the Blue Ridge Parkway, Wildacres was founded and endowed by Charlotte’s Blumenthal family for “the betterment of human relations.”
 It hosts the annual B’nai B’rith Institute of Judaism, now in its 73rd year, where the state’s Jews gather to hear notable Jewish authorities and enjoy Jewish companionship in a stunning mountain setting.
 Wildacres also hosts an annual Sicha Shabbaton and the Sicha Rabbinic Kallah which focuses on rabbinic enrichment through text study, contemplation, and modern literature.